passiv/snaptrade-sdks/docs/webhooks.md

 ## CONNECTION_FAILED

-Sent when a user attempt to connect to a brokerage has failed.
+Sent when a user’s attempt to connect to a brokerage has failed.

 Example payload is below: